 Calculating your fully burdened labor costs can help you make better decisions about your budget and workforce.
 The burdened labor rate is a way to find the indirect costs of your labor force and compare indirect costs to direct costs.

-As we’ve outlined so far, those indirect costs are necessary running your construction business and will certainly impact your company’s profit margins.
+As we’ve outlined so far, those indirect costs are necessary running your construction business and will certainly impact your company’s profit margins and final sales price.
 That’s why it’s essential that contractors appropriately allocate indirect costs to specific jobs and accurately manage with a true cost structure.

 Identifying and budgeting those indirect costs isn’t always straightforward because the costs aren’t always apparent.
 We’ve identified the indirect labor costs such as vacation time and insurance, but there are other indirect costs that must be accounted for, including tools and equipment, repairs and maintenance, depreciation, rent, supplies, and vehicle-related costs – some of these costs are fixed and others will fluctuate.
 It’d be wise to review calculations every six months and adapt to changes as needed.